virtual-kubelet/virtual-kubelet/providers/azure/README.md

 ## Quick set-up with the ACI Connector

 The Azure cli can be used to install the ACI provider.
 We like to say Azure's provider or implementation for Virtual Kubelet is the ACI Connector.
+Please note that this command has no Virtual Networking support.
 For this section Virtual Kubelet's specific ACI provider will be referenced as the the ACI Connector.
 If you continue with this section you can skip sections below up to "Schedule a pod in ACI", as we use Azure Container Service (AKS) to easily deploy and install the connector, thus it is assumed that you've created an [AKS cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).